 8.3 Duif is not liable for any loss as a result of (temporary) unavailability of Duif's website or webshop.

-8.4 Moreover, Duif only accepts liability for loss incurred by the Buyer that is a result of an attributable breach in the performance of its obligation or of an unlawful act, if and in so far as this liability is covered by insurance and event exceed the amount of that insurance.
+8.4 Moreover, Duif only accepts liability for loss incurred by the Buyer that is a result of an attributable breach in the performance of its obligation or of an unlawful act, if and in so far as this liability is covered by its insurance and no more than the amount of the payment made by the insurance.